-NatKingFlo: An original member of the LOOPRAT crew, Nate King has been recording Hip-Hop since 2009.
-With a background in jazz, his classically trained musicianship paired with a deep understanding of modern America makes him a cultural representative.
-As an artist, his abilities range from writing to composition, from lyrical to musical and everywhere in-between.
-NatKingFlo's Debut solo project titled INFINATE was released in 2014; combining his MC skill set with a mix of underground and new school production providing a unique listening experience.
+NatKingFlo: An original member of the LOOPRAT crew his abilities range from writing to composition, from visual to lyrical to musical and anywhere in-between.
 Nate graduated from Webster University in 2017 with a degree in media communications.
 [MC, Producer]

 David Bohlen: Bohlen, also known as Davie Napalm, joined the LOOPRAT crew in 2015.
 Similarly to NatKingFlo, his relationship with Hip-Hop was longstanding before joining the group.
 Despite a catalog of unreleased demos, it was in 2016 that Napalm released his debut project: LOOPRAT's 'How We Live EP'.
 The project features classical Hip-Hop exclusively produced by Bohlen.
 When not working on music, David manages his own family farm with his partner and brother Thomas.
 [MC, Producer]

 Armani: Newest MC of LOOPRAT and an artist who has worked with David Bohlen over the years as they both honed their craft.
 In 2016, Armani released his debut project '(Al)most.'
 His 2017 follow up 'What I Think' is his first full length project.
 With work on the new band project underway, expect more collaboration with the crew in the future.
 [MC]